lmwilki/hf-embedding-microservice/README.md

 ### Access the API
 You can load the docs at http://localhost:5000/docs or http://localhost:5000 (it redirects to /docs).

+There is also test notebook called `test.ipynb` that you can use to test the API.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.